percona/everest-doc/docs/features.md

     * **Disaster recovery capabilities**: Percona Everest prioritizes data protection with a comprehensive disaster recovery suite.
 Set up backup schedules, create on-demand backups, perform point-in-time recovery, seamlessly restore existing databases, or create new ones from backups.
     * **Advanced configuration options**: Take fine-grained control of your database environment with advanced configuration features.
 Manage external access permissions and optimize your database engine configuration.

+- Database Management Features

+    * **Effortless Updates**: Stay up-to-date with the latest features and security patches.
+Percona Everest is built with Kubernetes Operators that help simplify database updates by automating the process and doing it without downtime, ensuring your databases are proofed against vulnerabilities.

+    * **Resource Allocation Flexibility**: Handle changing workloads by adjusting your resource allocations on the fly.
+Whether you need more processing power or memory, Percona Everest's vertical scaling has you covered.

+    * **Backup Management**: On-demand backup and restore to ensure that your data is protected.

+- **Administrative Features**

+    * **Centralized Configuration Management**: Percona Everest simplifies administrative tasks by allowing you to add and manage storage locations, monitoring endpoints, storage classes, and other default configurations from a central interface.
+    * **Database monitoring with PMM**: Monitor your databases and Kubernetes clusters with Percona Monitoring and Management (PMM) to gain insights into performance metrics, query analysis, and other important functions.